bradjacobs/excel-to-csv/README.md

 * All rows in the output CSV will have the exact same number of columns. (which will be maximum non-blank column detected)
 * The CSV data values should retain same 'formatting' as the original Excel file. (i.e. Dates and Numeric values)
 * No _formulas_ are copied.
 Only the value as it 'physically appears' in a given cell
+  * (_Exception_ - cells that have a conditional formatting rule, such as a "data bar", may result in incorrect or invalid cell value)
 * Currently no quotes will be added around 'blank' values
 * Empty cells will be converted to empty string (not 'null')
 * All cell values are "trimmed" (assuming one usually does NOT want leading/trailing whitespace)